hughperkins/EasyCL/README.md

 * Simply `#include` new `"CLKernel_structs.h"` header, in order to be able to pass structs
 * See [test/testStructs.cpp](test/testStructs.cpp) for an example

+# Using with clBLAS

+* You can call `->getBuffer()` on a CLWrapper object, in order to pass it to clBLAS.
+You can see an example eg at [THClBlas.cpp#L425](https://github.com/hughperkins/cltorch/blob/b6a226722a6ee7bd55b4729e5bf12c7c700d3da3/lib/THCl/THClBlas.cpp#L425)

 ## How to build

 ### Building on linux